-A slip and fall injury claim could arise when an individual slips, falls, and injures themselves due to someone else’s negligence.
+A slip and fall injury claim could arise when someone slips, falls, and injures themselves due to someone else’s negligence.
 For example, if a restaurant manager knew that the floor by the front door was slippery but failed to put up a wet floor sign and someone slipped and fell, then the property owner could be held liable for the injuries and other losses suffered by the victim.

 Lack of causation